Yoga For Hockey Players:

 5. Hold this position for a 30-second count or more.
 This can be challenging, but can build great stamina and strength in your lower body if done on a consistent basis.

-The warrior pose II is great for stretching out key areas of your body before your workout.
-Conversely, the chair pose works wonders to strengthen and enhance your quads.
-Following these two poses with the tree pose works on a less tangible attribute.
+Warrior II is great for stretching out key areas of your body before your workout.
+Conversely, Chair pose works wonders to strengthen and enhance your quads.
+Following these two poses with Tree pose works on a less tangible attribute.

 A great beginner pose, helping with stretch, strength and balance, as well as to feel centered and grounded.
 Vrksasana benefits your hamstrings, quadriceps, and hips.